home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 marsh titRecord days plot, marsh tit

 Present year-round.
-No nests found as yet (by end 2020), but almost certainly breeds on the plot or nearby.
+No nests found as yet, but almost certainly breeds close to the plot, possibly also in Top Blackthorn.
 Records thin out during May and June (see plot).

 long-tailed titPresent year-round, and almost certainly nests in blackthorn thickets either on Hillside House plot or just next to it.
 Often in mixed flocks with four other species of tit.

-nuthatchResident in the mixed ash woods in the general area of South Raynham, and often seen on or flying over the H.H. plot.
+nuthatchResident in the mixed ash woods in the general area of South Raynham, and often seen on or flying over the Hillside House plot.
 Frequently forages on the big oak.

 treecreeperRecord days plot, treecreeper